narimiran/narimiran.github.io/_posts/2018-05-10-python-numpy-nim.md

 As _everybody_ would expect, [the article has shown](https://realpython.com/numpy-tensorflow-performance/#conclusion) that the pure Python version is much slower than the other two versions, but _nobody_ would write numerical code like that.

-NumPy allows us to write both more readable and much faster code, as it takes an advantage of vectorised operations on NumPy arrays, and usually calls optimized C or Fortran code.
+NumPy allows us to write both more readable and much faster code, as it takes advantage of vectorised operations on NumPy arrays, and usually calls optimized C or Fortran code.

 The code from the original article is used without modifications, I have just re-run it on my machine (i7-970 @ 3.20 GHz) to get the base values for a later comparison: